FirstLegoLeague/launcher/docs/userguide.md

 <img src="results-display.png" style="width:75%">

-Before there are scores teams are ordered by team number. (currenly there is a bug on this).
+Before any scores have been entered, teams are ordered by team number. (currenly there is a bug on this).

-When there are only scores for a single round, they are shown in a `Scores` column.
+When there are only scores for a single round, they are shown in a `Score` column.

 When there are scores for multiple rounds, there will be a `High` column containing the team's best score, followed by a column for each round.